-The current setup at 200 Main St. has a horseshoe-shaped, tall counter houses planning, business license, cashier, laserfiche machines and permit services.
-If people need multiple services, they often must move back and forth, without an opportunity to sit at the counter.
-Dolan said a team of customers were put to the task of coming up with a better public counter experience.
+The current setup at 200 Old Bernal Ave. has a horseshoe-shaped, tall counter houses planning, business license, cashier, laserfiche machines and permit services.
+If people need multiple services, they often must move back and forth, without and opportunity to sit at the counter.
+Dolan said a team of customers were put to the task of coming up with a "better public counter experience."

 The plan is to tear out the current counter and replace it with a lower one that is in a straight line.
 People would be able to sit and each station would have a computer to help with looking up documents.
 There will also be a single reception desk and waiting room added, as well as a small conference room, to better serve the estimated 200 people coming through each day.